PriyanshiNegi/odin-flexbox/README.md

 # odin-flexbox
-Flexbox Assignment for Odin Project
+Using Flexbox to create a landing page.